|

 In their outdoor pen, I use two large "cement mixing pans" These can

-be bought at lowes.
+be bought at Lowes or Home Depot.
 The pans do not need to be filled full.

 I also have a flat log in front of the pans to make it easier for